Delaney & Bonnie: Beginnings and Stax contract

 Delaney Bramlett and Leon Russell had many connections in the music business through their work in the Shindogs and formed a band of solid, if transient, musicians around Delaney & Bonnie.
 The band became known as "Delaney & Bonnie and Friends", because of its regular changes of personnel.
 They secured a recording contract with Stax Records and completed work on their first album, Home, in 1968.
-In his 2007 autobiography, Eric Clapton erroneously claimed Delaney & Bonnie and Friends were the first white group to sign a contract with Stax.
+In his 2007 autobiography, Eric Clapton erroneously states that Delaney & Bonnie and Friends were the first white group to sign a contract with Stax.
 Despite production and session assistance from Donald "Duck" Dunn, Isaac Hayes, and other Stax mainstays of the era, the album was not successful—perhaps because of poor promotion, as it was one of 27 albums simultaneously released by Stax in that label's initial attempt to establish itself in the album market.

 Elektra and Apple contracts

 Delaney and Bonnie moved to Elektra Records for their second album, The Original Delaney & Bonnie & Friends (Accept No Substitute) (1969).
 While not a big seller either, it created a buzz in music industry circles when, upon hearing pre-release mixes of the album, George Harrison offered Delaney and Bonnie a contract with the Beatles' Apple Records label—which Delaney and Bonnie signed despite their prior contractual commitment to Elektra.
 The Apple contract was subsequently voided, but this incident began a falling-out between Delaney and Elektra.
 Delaney and Bonnie were released from their Elektra contract in late 1969, after Delaney threatened to kill Elektra founder Jac Holzman because their album wasn't on sale in the town where his father lived.